Bespoke humanist wedding ceremonies, custom-made for you, your way

 Trained, accredited and fully insured by Humanists UK

-I provide bespoke, hand-crafted ceremonies for weddings, partnerships and renewals of vows, mostly in and around the Cotswolds and Gloucestershire, although I am also delighted to travel further afield, even abroad.
+I live in the Cotswolds and provide bespoke, hand-crafted, humanist / non-religious ceremonies for weddings, partnerships and renewals of vows in and around the Cotswolds, Gloucestershire and the Southwest.
+(I'm also delighted to travel further afield, even abroad so, do ask!)

-I am proud to be a fully inclusive celebrant, writing and conducting ceremonies for everyone, including (but not limited to) those who identify as LGBTQ+🌈 #YouDontNeedToAskHere
+I am proud to be a fully inclusive celebrant, writing and conducting ceremonies for everyone, including members of BAME communities, people with disabilities and those who identify as LGBTQ+🌈 #YouDontNeedToAskHere

 Interested?
 I’d love to hear from you!